RasaHQ/conversational-ai-course-3.x/README.md

 # Conversational AI with Rasa 3.x

-Contains code for the learning center course.
+Contains code for the [Rasa learning center](https://learning.rasa.com/).
+In particular, this covers Vincent's videos.